How I Build and Run This Website January 15, 2026

 More text with a code snippet inline.

-That's it.
-No build config, no plugins to install.
-Just org mode.
+That is it.
+No build config, no plugins, just Org mode.

 Building with Emacs

-The build step is literally calling Emacs in batch mode.
-No daemon, no interactive session - just fire up Emacs, convert the file, and exit.
+The build step is a single Emacs batch command.
+No daemon, no interactive session.

 --eval "(setq org-export-with-toc nil)" \